 I laid out my paints, opened my essential oil cases (I have over 80 oils…) and laid my canvas down, I prefer to work flat than on an easel sometimes.

 Next I intuitively chose 2 paint colours, eyes shut, which turned out to be a royal blue and black (these are never colours I work with!), and 2 Doterra oils, (Again eyes shut)

 Now the meaning of these oils ties in pretty well with what I painted:

-My second layer consisted of white, yellow and orange with oils of Eucalyptus and and again blue tansy.
-Now funnily enough I actually LOVED the smell of Blue Tansy in the paint as to diffusing it!
+For the second layer, I used white, yellow, and orange paints, along with Eucalyptus oil and once again, Blue Tansy.
+Interestingly, I found that I actually loved the smell of Blue Tansy in the paint, as opposed to diffusing it.

 This came through as whirlwinds and tornados, something whisking up, and then felt drawn to adding a third oil and colour…

 I continued to paint intuitively, allowing the process to unfold naturally.
 The next oil that intuitively came to me was Roman chamomile, and it was added to the purple paint.
 As I made this connection, I was astonished by the synchronicity of it all.
 Roman chamomile is known as the oil of spiritual purpose, and it perfectly aligned with the purple color I had chosen.
 This revelation reaffirmed the power of this intuitive process, where the oils and colors seamlessly weave together to tell a story.